Unity-Technologies/Graphics/README.md

 If you want some sample scenes to use with SRP, you can find them at the [ScriptableRenderPipelineData GitHub repository](https://github.com/Unity-Technologies/ScriptableRenderPipelineData).

-Clone the repo into your project's Assets\ folder, likely alongside your ScriptableRenderPipeline clone folder.
-You can use the same cloning process as described above for the main ScriptableRenderPipeline repo.
+Clone the repo into your project's Assets\ folder.

 Previous iterations of the ScriptableRenderPipeline repo owned this sample scene data, in case you noticed it before, and wondered where it went.